Flower Sea Urchin

 A Word of Caution!
 The flower-like pedicellariae of the Flower Sea Urchin are venomous and can deliver painful stings if touched.

-There is currently a large commercial trade of photographs of this species.
+Currently, there is a large commercial trade of photographs of this species.